Hamburg Noir

 No Place Like Home

-The ground rocked menacingly under the rhythmic stomping of chanting FC St. Pauli ultras, but Edda just gave a heads-up to the skinny dealer with long greasy hair making his way down the concrete steps toward her.
-Looming behind oversized skull-and-crossbones flags waving red smoke through the home side of Millerntor Stadium were the massive gun turrets of a high Luftwaffe bunker from the Second World War.
-No place like home, Edda thought.
+Edda felt the rhythmic stomping of FC St. Pauli ultras under her feet.
+Squinting against the clouds of red flare smoke, she spotted her skinny dealer making his way down the steep steps toward her.
+Looming above his head were skull-and-crossbones flags and the massive gun turrets of a high Luftwaffe bunker from the Second World War.
+She smiled.
+No place like home.

 She took a final drag off the Marlboro Red wedged in her hook, scraped the sparking butt against the steel railing, and headed down to the basement with quick steps.
 She knew her dealer was going to the squat, sweaty bar under the playing field.
 It was where they always made their little exchanges.
 And the big game with archrival FC Hansa Rostock was the perfect cover.